 Often, young players see large figures and they adjust accordingly to a standard of living that eats into this.
 Having the option to take a big block of that future income now and reallocate it so that it accumulates for a rainy day can only be a good thing; for the fans and individuals who are willing to look at a player’s career as an asset, this also chucks in another interesting avenue.

 Investors who buy Dinwiddie’s token will receive a slow-release stream of income, nice.
 If Dinwiddie decides that the Nets are behind him, and takes a bigger contract with the Lakers (don’t hate me, I do not know basketball) then those same individuals will see their investment grow, even better.
-Also, as this is on ethereum.world, remember that this is all being done using Ethereum, and so it brings all the people involved into the ecosystem.
+Also, as this is on the Ethereum World blog, remember that this is all being done using Ethereum, and so it brings all the people involved into the ecosystem.

 You’ve seen shares in sports teams, now check out shares in individual players.
 Given further adoption you could see assets that actually combine parts of contracts from multiple players.
 Think a recently-promoted team could end up selling players to bigger teams?
 Well, here’s a mixed-player Sheffield United contract token, I joke, but maybe someday.